curv3d/curv/docs/Shape_Atlas.rst

 all of the artistically useful operations on signed distance fields (the representation Curv uses for geometric shapes).

-Each operation will be given an API, and sometimes we'll explore multiple implementations with different tradeoffs.
+Each operation will be given a provisional API, and sometimes we'll explore multiple implementations with different tradeoffs.

 The ultimate goal is to boil all of this research down into a well